 Call parking, a feature in most business phone systems, makes it easier for companies to handle high call volumes.
 It enables better call center teamwork and improves customer experience.

-Let’s take a closer look at how call parking works, how to use it, and its benefits.
+Let’s take a closer look at what call parking is, how to use it, and its benefits.

 Difference Between Call Park and Call Transfer

 The difference between call park and call transfer is that while call transfer routes a call directly to another agent, call park places it in a communal parking spot where any agent can retrieve it.

 Call transfer is beneficial when the customer needs to speak with a particular agent or specialist.
 However, if that agent or the contact center is overloaded with long queues, it can lead to long customer wait times.